3Rishabh3/singlyLinkedListOperations/README.md

 3.Exit Program
 Enter Option Here :

-If you select option 1 here then a sub menu will be shown like below----------
+//If you select option 1 here then a sub menu will be shown like below----------

 Where do you want to insert ?
 1.At the Beginning